bjornwallner/ML_medbioinfo/README.md

 ## Project
 The project is the examining part of the course.
 Together with participation at the workshop it is compulsory to gain the course credits.
 The workload is expected to be about a week.
-The project is your chance to learn a bit more about some particular methods.
+The project is your chance to learn a bit more about some particular ML methods.
+Choose at least two supervised and two undersupervised method.

+* Describe the chosen methods
+* Describe what parameters are important
+* Decribe the data sets you have chosen to work with.

+If you cannot find a suitable ML project within your particular domain, choose a data set from the Life Science area in the [Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets.html?format=&task=&att=&area=life&numAtt=&numIns=&type=&sort=nameUp&view=table) to study.
+Make sure it has a good balance between number of examples (# Instances) and number of features (# Attributes).